 - Improve plant-wide process control quality by reducing deviation of product specifications and other critical controlled variables from their setpoints.

-For the Ethanol Process, we provide PID tuning, advanced control and optimization for the following areas:
+For the ethanol Process, we provide advanced process control (APC) design and optimization for the following areas:

 The milled grain is mixed with process water, the pH is adjusted to about 5.8, and an alpha-amylase enzyme is added.
 The slurry is heated to 180-190°F for 30-45 minutes to reduce viscosity.